 On January 1, 1980, Juneteenth became an official state holiday in Texas through the efforts of Al Edwards, an African-American state legislator.
 The successful passage of this bill marked Juneteenth as the first emancipation celebration granted official state recognition.
 Edwards has since actively sought to spread the observance of Juneteenth all across America.
 A staff writer at The Atlantic eloquently captured the significance of the day:

 “I think it should be considered the truth of American independence.
 July 4 only represents when white men in this country were made free.
 If you think about the masses, Juneteenth represents the true fulfillment of what people believe to be that declaration, and what people believe to be freedom in this country.” – Vann Newkirk II via WBUR

-We encourage educators to learn more about this historic day and incorporate it into the curriculum.
+We encourage educators to learn more about this historic day and consider ways to incorporate it into the curriculum.
 Culturally responsive teaching and inclusion of diverse perspectives and multicultural resources in the curriculum are important for all students, not just students of color.
-It is important to teach black history year-round, and not only the injustices, but also the resilience, the victories, and the many cultural and societal contributions of African Americans to the United States and the world.
+It is important to teach Black history year-round, and not only the injustices, but also the resilience, the victories, and the many cultural and societal contributions of African Americans to the United States and the world.